ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     Show optional layer configurations.
 There always is a standard one, which is not included in the response.

-  .. method:: AddLayer(string name, string creator = null, OCLayerConfig on = null)
+  .. method:: AddLayer(string name, string creator = null, on = null)

     Add an optional content configuration.
 Layers serve as a collection of ON / OFF states for optional content groups and allow fast visibility switches between different views on the same document.